Wymondham Town Sign

 D = At the bottom of the sign is the Saxon name for Wymondham, which is in three parts.
 Add together the number of letters in the first and last part.

-Final is a short walk away.
+Final is a short walk away, though at points the footpaths disappear so please take care.
 It is in a residential area so please respect their amenity and privacy while retrieving and replacing the cache.

 You can validate your puzzle solution with certitude.